HegrJan/BlindGD77/docs/readme.txt

 18.1.
 When you dial a contact from the DTMF contact list, the name of the contact is added to the summary on long hold SK1.
 18.2.
 When you manually dial a DTMF string (PTT plus keypad keys or virtual keypad on GD77S), the numbers and letters of the code are added to the summary on long hold SK1.
 18.3.
 If you change channels, the last contact is cleared .
+19. Enhanced GD77S keypad mode to directly access VFO A, VFO B or current channel.
 19.1.
 In the options 2 menu, there is now a Keypad Mode option.
 You can set this to VFO A, VFO B or Channel.
 19.2.
 When you cycle the radio to Keypad mode with orange, it will now say keypad mode VFO A, or VFO B or the channel name, followed by the character you would be selecting.
 19.3.
 If you set keypad mode to VFO A for instance, as soon as you cycle to keypad mode, VFO A is now active immediately.
 Similarly, if you had set keypad mode to VFO B, VFO B would be active.
 If set to channel, then whatever channel was active before is still active.